Decoding an evolving Earth

 Whose resources?
 Protection and Geoethics

 Moreover the IUGS supports activities of its affiliated International Association for Promoting Geoethics (IAPG).
 The IAPG is a multidisciplinary, scientific platform for widening the discussion and creating awareness about problems of Geoethics and Ethics applied to the Geosciences.
-The IAPG has more than 2880 members in 126 countries.
+The IAPG has more than 3000 members in 128 countries.
+In 2023, the IUGS has established the IUGS Commission on Geoethics.
+This Commission is the supporting branch of the IAPG to the IUGS and the IUGS body that officially deals with geoethics and social geosciences for the Union.

 Having strong geoethical frameworks in place will help with all aspects of the geosciences.
 With increasing demand on the world’s Earth Resources, geoethics will come in to play more and more.
 Examples of where geoethics are required include; responsible development of georesources, geoethics in georisks and disaster risk reduction, geoethics in economic geology, forensic geology and medical geology; ethical and societal relevance of geoheritage and geodiversity; sociological aspects in geosciences and geosciences-society-policy interface; geosciences for sustainable and responsible development; geoethical implications in global and local changes of socio-ecological systems.